Faisal M. Ateeq

 How would you describe the student support and community at Leeds?
 Have you taken part in any co-curricular or social events you would like to mention?

 The social events were a good opportunity for Masters students to get together especially in the circumstances of the COVID-19.
 The university runs a continuous virtual Café giving international students the opportunity to talk together on normal, social topics.
 I still remember the social event prepared by the School of Law in the Leeds University Union (LUU).
-It was an amazing experience where I met lots of friend who I still keep in contact with.
+It was an amazing experience where I met lots of friends who I still keep in contact with.

 What do you think about Leeds as a city?